-The Most Stylish Men's Overshirt/Shacket Brands For 2022
+The Most Stylish Men's Overshirt/Shacket Brands For 2023

 When it comes to denim, A.P.C. is virtually unmatched.
 The French brand made its name on its unique raw denim fabric, which remains a secret as to where and how it’s actually produced.

-While typically coming in the form of its expertly made jeans (a fashion insider favourite), A.P.C.’s overshirts are often cut from its signature denim blend.
-Well known for being incredibly stiff and difficult to break in, it might be worth considering a washed overshirt if you’re looking for something a little more comfortable.
+While typically coming in the form of its expertly made jeans (a fashion insider favorite), A.P.C.’s overshirts are often cut from its signature denim blend.
+Well known for being incredibly stiff and difficult to break in, it might be worth considering a washed version if you’re looking for something a little more comfortable.

 MR P.

-The in-house label of luxury emporium MR PORTER is renowned for giving classic pieces a contemporary twist, with is designers continually tweaking and playing with timeless wardrobe silhouettes.
+The in-house label of luxury emporium MR PORTER is renowned for giving classic pieces a contemporary twist, with its designers continually tweaking and playing with timeless wardrobe silhouettes.
 Its overshirt offering is no different.

-Expect everything from garment-dyed pastel fabrics through to luxurious suede overshirts, all of which boast minimal detailing and quality construction.
+Expect everything from garment-dyed pastel fabrics through to luxurious suede designs, all of which boast minimal detailing and quality construction.

 Reiss